mlech413/SQL-Data-Modeling-Engineering-Analysis/README.md

 # SQL Data Modeling/Engineering/Analysis
 ## Overview

 ### Research of people employed at a fictional company Pewlett Hackard during the 1980s and 1990s.
-Six tables were designed to hold the data from the CSV files, imported the CSV files into a PostgreSQL database, and then questions answered about the data with SQL queries.
+Six tables were designed to hold the data from the CSV files, imported the CSV files into a PostgreSQL database, and analyzed with 8 SQL queries.

 ### Performed data modeling, data engineering, and data analysis, respectively.